 If your pet is unconscious, bathe them in cool water.
 This is a delicate process, and you must make sure to not to let water get into their nose or mouth as this can result in aspirated pneumonia.
 When transporting them to your nearest emergency veterinary hospital, keep some type of cold pack against their belly.
 Frozen water bottles or bags of frozen vegetables can be used an ice pack.

 Once your pet is in the hands of our veterinary team, we offer an array of services to meet the specific needs of your pet.
 Including:

 - Temperature regulation

 - Full body exam

 - Treatments based on our diagnosis

 In many cases, pets can fully recover complication-free.
-However, your pet may temporarily or permanently require a special diet if there are complications.
-Always remember that pets who have experienced heatstroke once have a greater risk of experiencing it again.
+For pets who don’t 100% recover, they may temporarily or permanently need a specific diet based on their complications.
+Remember, pets that have experienced heatstroke once have a greater risk of experiencing it again.

-If your pet’s behavior has not returned to normal after a few days (or as otherwise discussed with your vet), bring your pet back to your veterinarian for further assessment.
-If you are local to the Irving, Texas area, we would love to have you at Valley Ranch Pet Clinic.
-Give us a call at 972-556-1966 to make an appointment.
+If your pet’s behavior has not returned to normal after a few days, it is important to bring your pet back to your veterinarian for further assessment.
+If you are local to the Irving, TX area, we would love to have you at Valley Ranch Pet Clinic.
+You can request an appointment by giving us a call at 972-556-1966.